tonyandrewmeyer/ops-scenario/README.md

 def test_live_charm_introspection(mycharm):
-    ctx = Context(mycharm, meta=mycharm.META)
+    ctx = scenario.Context(MyCharm, meta=mycharm.META)
     # If you want to do this with actions, you can use `Context.action_manager` instead.
-    with ctx.manager("start", State()) as manager:
+    with ctx.event(MyCharm.on.start, scenario.State()) as manager:
-        # this is your charm instance, after ops has set it up
+        # This is your charm instance, after ops has set it up:
         charm: MyCharm = manager.charm

-        # we can check attributes on nested Objects or the charm itself
+        # We can check attributes on nested Objects or the charm itself
         assert charm.my_charm_lib.foo == "foo"
         # such as stored state
         assert charm._stored.a == "a"

-        # this will tell ops.main to proceed with normal execution and emit the "start" event on the charm
+        # This will tell ops.main to proceed with normal execution and emit the "start" event on the charm.
         state_out = manager.run()

-        # after that is done, we are handed back control, and we can again do some introspection
+        # After that is done, we are handed back control, and we can again do some introspection:
         assert charm.my_charm_lib.foo == "bar"
-        # and check that the charm's internal state is as we expect
+        # and check that the charm's internal state is as we expect.
         assert charm._stored.a == "b"

-    # state_out is, as in regular scenario tests, a State object you can assert on:
+    # state_out is, as in regular Scenario tests, a State object you can assert on:
     assert state_out.unit_status == ...
 ```

 Note that you can't call `manager.run()` multiple times: the manager is a context that ensures that `ops.main` 'pauses' right
-before emitting the event to hand you some introspection hooks, but for the rest this is a regular scenario test: you
+before emitting the event to hand you some introspection hooks, but for the rest this is a regular Scenario test: you
 can't emit multiple events in a single charm execution.

 # The virtual charm root